 It is possible that the main title of the report Angelman Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Angelman syndrome (AS) is a rare genetic neurological disorder characterized by severe developmental delays and learning disabilities; the absence or near absence of speech; an inability to coordinate voluntary movements (ataxia) and tremulous, jerky movements of the arms and legs; and a distinct behavioral pattern characterized by a happy disposition and unprovoked episodes of laughter and smiling, often at inappropriate times.
-Although affected individuals may be unable to speak, many gradually learn to communicate through other means such as gesturing.
-In addition, children may have enough receptive language ability to understand language to understand simple commands.
-Additional symptoms may occur in some cases including seizures, sleep disorders and feeding difficulties.
-Some affected children may have distinctive facial features but most facial features reflect the normal parental traits.
+Angelman syndrome is a rare genetic and neurological disorder characterized by severe developmental delays and learning disabilities; absence or near absence of speech; inability to coordinate voluntary movements (ataxia); tremulousness with jerky movements of the arms and legs and a distinct behavioral pattern characterized by a happy disposition and unprovoked episodes of laughter and smiling.
+Although those with the syndrome may be unable to speak, many gradually learn to communicate through other means such as gesturing.
+In addition, children may have enough receptive language ability to understand simple forms of language communication.
+Additional symptoms may occur including seizures, sleep disorders and feeding difficulties.
+Some children with Angelman syndrome may have distinctive facial features but most facial features reflect the normal parental traits.
 Angelman syndrome is caused by deletion or abnormal expression of the UBE3A gene.